aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_program_inspector_-_bound_tol.rst

 The Math Program Inspector reports several statistics on the math program under investigation.
 More specific, the 'bound tolerance' is used to determine whether or not

 *	a constraint is binding,
-*	a variable is at bound, and
+*	a variable is at one of its bounds, and
 *	the math program is primal degenerated